owl4ce/dotfiles/README.md

   > **How about battery indicator?**
   > Because on the `tint2` panel I turned off battery status.
 Alternatively, install `xfce4-power-manager` and enable system tray icon in **xfce4-power-manager-settings**.

-  Remove hashtags for all your needs, then relogin openbox-session.
+  Remove hashtags for all your needs, then relogin the openbox-session.
   > **Warning!** Putting commands here means that when switching Visual Mode, the program will be restarted.
   ```cfg
   1 #